15 min read

 • Shadow your security team or offer to help with awareness campaigns

-• Master network scanning with Nmap for reconnaissance fundamentals
+• Practice network scanning and reconnaissance fundamentals

 Step 4: Consider Cybersecurity-Adjacent Roles